If you are here, it only means one thing. You are curious to know: how does a jack plate on a boat work?

 By the way, putting the propeller up in cleaner water improves the engine’s performance and durability.

 It provides a setback by making the engine sit further away from the water.
-In this case, the water is less turbulent as compared to water right behind the boat.
+In this case, the water is less turbulent than the water behind the boat.

 The propeller doesn’t fight the turbulence, thus increasing the boat’s efficiency.